 Melissa McLaughlin’s study of yoga began in 2008 in the Sivananda yoga lineage.
 After some time, she began to explore various forms of physical asana practice and was drawn to the Ashtanga lineage as taught by Shri.
 K. Pattahbi Jois, along with the philosophy of Patanjali as outlined in The Yoga Sutras.
 With teachers Philip Fulton and Sandrine Petit, she developed a deep love for powerful and playful vinyasa yoga.

 In 2014 she completed her 200-hour yoga teacher training at The Mindful Body San Francisco with teachers Maile Sivert and Caroline Kelley.
 Both teachers have had a profound impact on her practice and she continues to learn from their example of compassionate and mindful yoga practice and integrate their teachings in healthy alignment for sustainable asana practice.
 She work as an assistant to international yoga teachers and artists MC Yogi and Amanda Giacomini, and continues to practice with senior teacher Peggy Orr in Point Reyes Station, CA. Melissa is also a long distance runner, personal trainer, and avid health and fitness enthusiast, with a certification in Fitness, Nutrition, and Health from the Santa Rosa Junior College.
-To learn more visit her website: www.melissamclyoga.com
+Melissa’s website is www.melissamclyoga.com.